All Episodes

 And there's no stopping what's coming.

-And people say to me, Why can't we have it now?
+And people say to me, why can't we have it now?

-Because that's not the way the process.
+Because that's not the way the process is.

-But it's gonna keep drawing.
+But it's going to keep drawing.

-Uh I think he loves doing it on the phone.
+I think he loves doing it on the phone.

-I think he's sitting his feet are up and he's having a good time.
+I think he's sitting, his feet are up, and he's having a good time.

 He's an effective president, but he is an unusual character.

-And I said, Well, he could go the rest of the show, or he could go five or ten minutes.
+And I said, well, he could go the rest of the show or he could go five or ten minutes.

 It's up to him.